 Our arts education programs, which serve high school-age students, are designed to promote and complement the New York State Common Core curriculum, while encouraging each student's artistic development.
 Our students interact with and produce their own artwork, articulate their visions and goals in artist statements, create and follow budgets and timelines, and learn about the wide variety of careers in the arts.
 Students further develop their visual literacy as they determine and analyze central ideas or themes of an artwork, and learn to interpret formal decisions in a piece of art as they would interpret words or phrases in a text.
 We believe it is imperative to foster strong arts education, and to promote accessible, well-rounded educational opportunities for the young people in our city.

-CUE Teen Collective is an after-school program for high school students occurring in the spring and fall.
+CUE Teen Collective is an after-school program for high school students.

 Summer Portfolio Intensive is a week-long program for NYC high school students held in the summer.